Forget staycation mode and hit the open road! Our family-friendly winter activities in the White Mountains are ones you’ll remember for years to come.

 Trip Tip: Don’t forget to bring some smaller bills with you.
 The Foundation charges a nominal day use fee ($10/car or $5/person for walk ins).
 If you find yourself coming back quite often, look into getting a membership!

-Some might view the Squam Lakes Natural Science Center (SLNSC) as solely a summer destination, but we find that half the wonder of NH’s wildlife is understanding how they live during the harsh wintertime.
-Head over to the Science Center in Holderness, NH to take part in one of their guided tours through the live animal exhibit trail.
+Some might view the Squam Lakes Natural Science Center as solely a summer destination, but we find that half the wonder of NH’s wildlife is understanding how they live during the harsh wintertime.
+Head over to the Science Center in Holderness, NH to take part in one of their guided Wild Winter Walks through the live animal exhibit trail.
 Learn how these native animals stay warm during winter months, and see if you can spot any bounding through the snow!

-Please note, SNLSC is closed for the winter season barring these special guided tours.
+Please note, the Science Center is closed for the winter season barring these special guided tours.

 INDOOR ACTIVITIES

 Living Shores Aquarium in Glen, NH is a mecca for kids looking to get out of the winter cold and into a whole other world.
 From this one fantastic facility, families can spend hours exploring 32,000 square feet of underwater magic.
-Dip your hand in tide pool and touch a stingray.
-Observe playful otters.
-Walk through a tropical aviary full of lorikeets!
+Dip your hand in tide pool and touch a stingray, observe all kinds of reptiles, or listen to a daily animal talk.
 There is so much to discover at Living Shores Aquarium,

 Trip Tip: Does your child have a favorite aquarium animal?
 Visit the “Educational Talks” page on Living Shores’ website to plan your visit around some in-depth learning.